kolyaventuri/node-boilerplate/README.md

 ### My Personal Boilerplate Application

 This is the setup for the bulk of my React web apps.
 Figured I would throw it together in one repo for easy access to me, as well as anyone else who wants to use it.
+This boilerplate does use exceptionally strict linting.
+Clean code is good code.

 ## Tech Stack
 - [Node.JS](https://nodejs.org/en/)